What is a hybrid car & how does it work?

 Do you have to charge a hybrid car?

-Plug-in hybrids can be charged by plugging them in, but they can also be charged through regenerative braking or through the ICE.
+Plug-in hybrids can be charged by plugging them in, but they can also be charged through regenerative braking or the ICE.
 While most hybrid models can use the electric motor alone to drive or turn to the ICE when batteries are depleted, they are not designed to run on an empty gas tank.

 What is a self-charging hybrid car?